stardot/beebem-windows/README.txt

 ip232 mode, so dropping RTS will drop an outward connection.
 Similarly DCD going up will be passed through to CTS.

-Add the Commstar.rom to your Roms.cfg file (see "ROM Software" above) and start up BeebEm.
+Add the Commstar.rom to your ROM configuration (see "ROM Software" above) and start up BeebEm.
 On the Comms menu select the "IP: localhost:25232" and "RS432 On/Off".
 Type *COMMSTAR to start CommStar.
 In Commstar:
   - Press M to switch to mode 0
   - Press A to turn off Auto line feed
   - Press I and then R a few times to set the receive baud to 9600